More about: Best Things To Do In Rome

 5. Have a gelato in front of the Trevi Fountain

-Rome is known for its fountains and without a doubt this is the most emblematic of them all.
+Rome is known for its fountains and, without a doubt, this is the most emblematic of them all.
 It will appear by surprise as you turn a corner walking through the historic center of the city and the first thing that will surprise you will be its size.
 This baroque fountain represents Neptune and two tritons and is known for the legend that if you throw a coin in it you will return to Rome and if you throw two you will find love in Italy.

-For me, the most authentic way to enjoy it, is tasting a delicious Italian ice cream on its stairs.
+For me, the most authentic way to enjoy it, is booking a tour of fountains and squares of Rome in which you will be offered all the details or tasting a delicious Italian ice cream on the stairs.
 I warn you that this will be practically impossible to do during the central hours of the day, but if you accept my advice, do it after dinner, at the end of the day and before going to sleep at the hotel.
-Almost without tourists and with much more space to sit down, it will be much more relaxing and you will remember that moment forever.
-I tell you everything you need to know to enjoy it to the fullest here: All you need to know about Fontana di Trevi and I leave you a list of the best gelato in Rome.

 6. Admire the Sistine Chapel at the Vatican Museums

 The jewel in the crown for art lovers is in the Vatican Museums.
-Works by Da Vinci, Titian, Caravaggio or Raphael are just a small sample of what you can find in the largest art collection in Europe, presided, of course, by the famous Sistine Chapel.
+Works by Da Vinci, Titian, Caravaggio or Raphael are just a tiny sample of what you can find in the largest art collection in Europe, presided, of course, by the famous Sistine Chapel.
+The essential thing to know is that you can visit the museums at your own pace, buying skip-the-line tickets for the Vatican Museums or you can take a guided tour of the Vatican Museums.
+You have several options:

 Finally, don't forget to take into account the dress code required to visit these museums.
 I talk about this and other tips for visiting the Vatican in this article such as how to avoid the queues to enter the Vatican.
 Here are also some tips on how to get free or discounted Vatican tickets.